9 Ideas for a Dog Friendly Backyard Paradise

 2. Install peaking areas

 These little doggie windows are great for wooden or vinyl fences that prevent the dog from seeing the outer world.
 Privacy is great but dogs are happier when they can see what is happening on the other side of the fence, especially when there are so many interesting sounds.
-These can be completely homemade or you can purchase products such as the Pet Peek available on Amazon, which will make the job a little easier.
+These can be completely homemade or you can purchase ready to install products which will make the job a little easier.

 3. Create a doggie digging Area